 Here are the arguments I’ve seen:

-- Private methods indicate that the class is doing too many things (SRP principle violation)
+- Private methods indicate that the class is doing too many things (Single Responsibility Principle violation)

 - Private methods have too many dependencies because they directly access or modify internal state